This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - 6 tablespoons Water

-- 1/2 cup Mini Chocolate Chips dairy free
+- ½ cup Mini Chocolate Chips or chocolate chips of choice

 Instructions